nilsmartel/awaitchange/README.md

 ```

-Now, since 2.0.0, something like this can be done a little easier:
+Since 2.0.0, this can be done a little easier:

 ```sh
 awaitchange --watch deployment.yaml --do kubectl apply -f deployment.yaml